Medical and Health Services Manager – Health Administrator

 Drexel University

 Drexel’s bachelor’s of science (BS) in health services administration gives students a foundational understanding of the management and economic principles related to healthcare services.
-Their City Center Campus includes the Hahnemann University Hospital, which allows students to observe clinical lectures and hear presentations by leading researchers and practitioners.
+Their City Center Campus includes the Hahnemann University Hospital, allowing students to observe clinical lectures and presentations by leading researchers and practitioners.

 Core requirements include classes in healthcare ethics; financial management in healthcare; healthcare policy; the economics of healthcare systems; and management of health services.
-The curriculum follows the guidelines of the Association of University Programs in Health Administration (AUPHA), as well as the key competency areas outlined by the National Center for Healthcare Leadership (NCHL).
+The curriculum follows the guidelines of the Association of University Programs in Health Administration (AUPHA) and the key competency areas outlined by the National Center for Healthcare Leadership (NCHL).
 The program consists of between 180 and 184 credits.

 • Location: Philadelphia, PA